Egypt travel guide

 Political and security situation

 Follow the news on television and radio closely, and take advice from the authorities, hotels and tour operators.
-Stay away from demonstrations and large gatherings of people.
-If you become aware of any nearby protests, leave the area immediately.

 The crime rate in Egypt is generally low, but over the years expatriates have sometimes suffered armed robberies, muggings, sexual assaults, rapes, break-ins to accommodation and cars, and car-jackings at gun and knife-point have taken place in areas popular with expatriates, including during the daytime.
 Car-jackings generally target four-wheel drive vehicles.
 Muggings have occurred in taxis.

 In 2016, the British Embassy responded to 3 cases of rape and sexual assault against British nationals in Egypt.
 Assaults have occurred in taxis and on microbuses.
 If you are travelling on a microbus, avoid being the last passenger left on the bus.
 Take extra care when travelling alone, particularly in taxis and microbuses.